open-telemetry/opentelemetry-collector-contrib/exporter/jaegerexporter/README.md

 using the gRPC protocol.
 The valid syntax is described [here](https://github.com/grpc/grpc/blob/master/doc/naming.md)

-By default, TLS is enabled and must be configured under `tls:`:
+By default, TLS is enabled and must be configured under `tls`:

 - `insecure` (default = `false`): whether to enable client transport security for the exporter's connection.

-As a result, the following parameters are also required under `tls:`:
+As a result, the following parameters are also required:

 - `cert_file` (no default): path to the TLS cert to use for TLS required connections.
 Should only be used if `insecure` is set to false.